 - Our staff and volunteers will endeavour to make all accommodations necessary to enable a person with disabilities have their service animal with them while on our premises.

 Bethesda House welcomes support people accompanying clients and customers with disabilities on our premises.
 We understand that a support person does not have to be a paid support worker.
 He or she can be a family member or a friend.

-- Our staff and volunteers will endeavour to make all accommodations necessary to enable a person with disabilities have their support person with them while on our premises.
+- Our staff and volunteers will endeavor to make all accommodations necessary to enable a person with disabilities have their support person with them while on our premises.
 Support providers are expected to sign a Bethesda House Confidentiality Form when accessing the Shelter and the client service part of the Outreach Building.